Place

 The German Influence

 Many German families like the Zieglers settled in Ste.
 Genevieve.
 The German influx was significant.
-The church began offering German services and German language publications also became popular.
+The church began offering services in German and German-language publications also became popular.
 By 1860, there were more German households in Ste.
-Genevieve than there were French.
+Genevieve than French.
 The German influence is still evident in the architecture and culture of the region.